 NASSCO has implemented voluntary initiatives to reduce TAC emissions and risk to nearby communities and NASSCO's employees.
-These measures have reduced the estimated cancer risk from NASSCO's 2013 operations from 53 in one million (0.0053%) to 28 in one million (0.0028%) in 2021, even as additional compounds have been newly added to District rules and health factors have grown more stringent.
+These measures have reduced the estimated cancer risk from NASSCO's 2013 operations from 53 in one million (0.0053%) to 28 in one million (0.0028%) in 2021, even as new toxics and more stringent health factors have been routinely identified and added to District rules.
 Some of NASSCO's initiatives that have had significant impacts are described below.